saltstack/salt-enhancement-proposals/0000-py-version-support.md

 Windows
 -------
 Python does not come pre-installed on Windows operating systems.
-We have always included the Python binary in the package and will include to do that going forward.
+We have always included the Python binary in the package and will continue to do that going forward.
 If someone wants to pip install Salt onto windows they will need to install a supported Python version first, just as they always have.
 In the case for the Sodium release this will mean they will need to install Python >=3.5